spine/spine.site/app/views/docs/example.md

 You'll notice that the `this.item` variable is never defined.
 It's actually passed as a property when the `Tasks` class is instantiated, back in the `TaskApp` controller; Spine sets all options passed to controllers as local variables.

 In the `render()` function we're rendering a [jQuery.tmpl](https://github.com/jquery/jquery-tmpl) JavaScript template, called `#taskTemplate`.
-This returns a piece of HTML, that we're using to replace the controller's current element.
+This returns a piece of HTML that we're using to replace the controller's current element.
 In other words, the rendered template is now present under `this.el`, and can be appended to the tasks list.

 ##Template